Single Sign On - steps to set up

 HTTPS POST

 .
 We will be making this call (HTTPS POST) from our backend server to get the access token for the user info API call.
+An example API request using the above example endpoint would look something like this:

 curl --location --request POST '[https://dev-rafkjfjwwnad.us.auth0.com/oauth/token](https://dev-rafkjfjwwnad.us.auth0.com/oauth/token)' \